-If you want to truly understand data analysis and use those skills in your career, one of the best choices you can make is to earn an IT degree, specifically a bachelor’s in information technology.
-In addition to increasing your knowledge of data analysis, a BS in Information Technology can help increase your knowledge of data analysis, and equip you with the technical skills you need to succeed in the IT field while also providing a strong understanding of key managerial and organizational concepts.
+If you want to truly understand data analysis and use those skills in your career, one of the best choices you can make is to earn an IT degree.
+At the bachelor’s degree level, a BS in Information Technology can help increase your knowledge of data analysis, and equip you with the technical skills you need to succeed in the IT field while also providing a strong understanding of key managerial and organizational concepts.
 At the master’s degree level, an MS in Data Science can prepare you with the skills you need to solve critical data science problems in any industry.
 You’ll be well-versed in the collection, interpretation and communication of data.

-Whether your career goal is to be a chief information officer, a database administrator, or a data analyst, earning an online IT degree will give you the knowledge and credentials to get you closer to your goal.
+Whether your career goal is to be a data architect, chief information officer, a database administrator, or a data analyst, earning an online IT degree will give you the knowledge and credentials to get you closer to your goal.
 It’s a great way to learn about data analysis and all the other ways information technology is changing—and improving—business.

 Walden University is an accredited institution offering an online BS in Information Technology degree program and MS in Data Science.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.